purecloudlabs/genesys-cloud-streaming-client-webrtc-sessions/doc/documentation.md

 ##### Session level events.

-Session level events are events emitted from the `session` objects themselves, not the SDK instance library.
+Session level events are events emitted from the `session` objects themselves, not the streaming client or extension.
 These can be used if you want lower level access and control.

 `session.on('terminated', (session, reason) => {})` - the session was terminated